Georeferencing in QGIS

 Perform Image to Image Georeferencing in QGIS

-4. Now open the Unreferenced image in georeferencer plugin window.
+4. Now open the Unreferenced image in the georeferencer plugin window.

 Go to File > Open Raster, browse to your folder, select an unreferenced image, and click open.